 The number of cognitive therapy sessions depends on your presenting issues.
 Cognitive behavioural therapy tends to be short term when the presenting issues are non-complex.
 At the first consultation you can discuss how many sessions may be indicated.

 As Cognitive Behavioural Therapists this is where our expertise lies.
-Our areas of expertise is in working with adults who have emotional disorders such as:
+Our areas of expertise is in working with adults who have emotional disorders.
+The list below is by no means exhaustive, so please contact us to discuss your concerns in further detail:

 - Health Anxiety